Multiple solutions to cylindrically symmetric curl-curl problems and related Schr\"odinger equations with singular potentials: Introduction

 Turning to \eqref{eqS}, we point out that in \cite{BadGuiRol}, Badiale, Guida, and Rolando found a ground state solution in $X_{\cO}$ for $a>0$.
 An immediate consequence of Theorem \ref{ScalVec} is the existence of a solution to \eqref{eqV} of the form \eqref{eq:formulauU} that minimizes the energy functional $\cE$ among all the nontrivial solutions of the same form, although it is not clear whether it is a least-energy solution in the general sense specified above.
 Multiplicity results for \eqref{eqS} in the critical case, nonetheless, are not known up to our knowledge unless $a=0$.
-Observe that, if $a=0$, then the most prominent result is due to Ding \cite{Ding}, which establishes the existence of infinitely many sign-changing solutions $(u_n)$ invariant under the conformal action of $\Gamma:=\cO(2)\times\cO(2)$ on $\R^3$, shortly {\em $\Gamma$-invariant}, induced by the stereographic projection of the unit sphere $\mathbb{S}^3\subset\R^{4}$

-i.e., for each $\gamma\in\Gamma$ we set $\wt\gamma(x):=(\pi\circ\gamma^{-1}\circ\pi^{-1})(x)$ and $\gamma u(x):=|\hbox{det} \wt\gamma'(x)|^{1/6}u(\wt \gamma(x))$ for all $\gamma\in\Gamma$ and a.e. $x\in\R^N$.
+Observe that, if $a=0$, then the most prominent result is due to Ding \cite{Ding}, which establishes the existence of infinitely many sign-changing solutions $(u_n)$ invariant under the conformal action of $\Gamma:=\cO(2)\times\cO(2)$ on $\R^3$, shortly {\em $\Gamma$-invariant}, induced by the stereographic projection, i.e., for each $\gamma\in\Gamma$ we set $\wt\gamma(x):=(\pi\circ\gamma^{-1}\circ\pi^{-1})(x)$ and $\gamma u(x):=|\hbox{det} \wt\gamma'(x)|^{1/6}u(\wt \gamma(x))$ for all $\gamma\in\Gamma$ and a.e. $x\in\R^N$.
 Such a group action restores compactness, e.g. similarly as in Clapp and Pistoia \cite{ClPis}, i.e., the subspace of $\Gamma$-invariant functions in $\cD^{1,2}(\R^3)$ is compactly embedded into $L^{6}(\R^3)$.
 However, if $a\neq 0$, then one easily checks that $\cJ$ is not $\Gamma$-invariant due to the term $u/r^2$ and the lack of the conformal invariance, hence this approach no longer applies.
 Therefore, in order to solve \eqref{eqS} in $N=3$ and with $a=1$, we consider the infinitely many solutions to \eqref{eqV}, which does not involve a singular term, given by Theorem \ref{critV} involving the symmetry from Definition \ref{def:sym} and use the relation \eqref{eq:formulauU} by means of Theorem \ref{ScalVec}, obtaining the following result.

 \begin{Cor} There exists a sequence $(u_n)\subset X_{\cO}$ of solutions to